S572396/applied-ml-sruiz/lab01/README.md

 ## Professional Python Setup and Workflow
 We follow professional Python practices.
-Full instructions are available at <https://github.com/denisecase/pro-analytics-01/>.
+Full instructions are available at <https://github.com/denisecase/ml-04/blob/main/CLASSIFICATION_PROJECT.md>
-A concise version is provided at [WORKFLOW_GUIDE.md](./docs/WORKFLOW_GUIDE.md)

 **Important:** VS Code + Pylance may fail to recognize installed packages in Jupyter notebooks.
 See the above guides for troubleshooting and solutions.